 The weight stream must be quantized to eight bits or less by an offline tool.
 When passed through the offline compiler, weights are compressed losslessly and reordered into an NPU-specific weight stream.
 This process is effective, if the quantizer uses less than eight bits or if it uses clustering and pruning techniques.
 The quantizer can also employ all three methods.
-Using lossless compression, an average of approximately two bits per weight is possible in the final weight stream, especially when the weight stream has many zeros.
+Using lossless compression on high sparsity weights, containing greater than 75% zeros can lead to compression below 3 bits per weight in the final weight stream.